dougglenn/innocosm.org/README.md

-# Innocosm Project
+#### Innocosm Project
 <hr>
 ### Innocosm.org is an Open Source project to build Django web based application.

-### Project time line is targeting spring 2022 or earlier to release the Alpha application and source on the web.<br>
+**Project time** line is targeting spring 2022 or earlier to release the Alpha application and source on the web.<br>

-### Our Mission:
+#### Our Mission:
-Creating an ecosystem for invention using a knowledge base containing the seeds of the inventive insight used in creating something new, derived, and/or issued to resolve issues to overcome
+Create an ecosystem, tools and a knowledge base containing the seeds of the inventive insight used in creating something new, derived, and/or issued to resolve issues to overcome

 #### Our goals:
 Creating an Open Source Community Web application that will use an enhanced version of the 'Theory of inventive problem solving', originally developed by [Ideation International.](http://www.whereinnovationbegins.net/) Using these techniques and methods can help achieve your goals using a time tested knowledge based system derived from millions of patents since 1947 onward to assist in the creation incremental innovations, new professional innovations and discovery of new paradigms.

 #### Our gratitude goes out to those that made all this possible:
 [Ideation International](http://www.whereinnovationbegins.net/)  working in collaboration with Dr. Ron Fulbright, Creator of the 'Systematic Innovation' INFO307 course at the University of South Carolina Upstate branch and Dr. Fulbright's book ["Knowlege-Based Innovation: Ideation with I-TRIZ Operators"](https://rfulbright.wixsite.com/ronfulbright/projects)

 ### In memory of: